 On November 22, 2021, the U.S. Department of Labor (DOL) finalized a rule to increase the hourly minimum wage for employees of certain federal contractors beginning January 30, 2022.
 The final rule implements Executive Order 14026, which President Joe Biden signed earlier this year.

-On April 27, 2021, President Joe Biden signed an Executive Order (EO) requiring certain federal contractors to pay workers on government contracts at least $15 per hour beginning January 30, 2022.
-After 2022, the minimum wage will be adjusted annually for inflation at a rate set by the secretary of Labor (the secretary).
-The EO supported the minimum wage increase by stating that raising worker wages will promote efficiency in federal procurement through: (1) enhanced worker productivity and generation of higher-quality work from increased workers’ health, morale and effort; (2) reduced absenteeism and turnover; and (3) lowered supervisory and training costs.
+The final rule requires certain federal contractors to pay workers on government contracts at least $15 per hour beginning January 30, 2022.
+After 2022, the minimum wage will be adjusted annually for inflation at a rate set by the Secretary of Labor.

 Continue reading “The U.S. Department of Labor Announces Final Rule to Increase Minimum Wage for Certain Federal Contractors”

 The Safer Federal Workforce Task Force published guidance last week requiring certain federal contractors to implement COVID-19 safety measures.
 Most notably, the guidance directs federal contractors to ensure their employees are vaccinated and expands the directive to apply beyond employees directly or indirectly servicing federal contracts.